mtorials/dial-phone/README.md

 # TODO

 - support for the most used Matrix events
-- full room management
+- complete room management
-- event relations
 - support for all Matrix events
-- error handling
+- better error handling
-- DialPhone events for most used native Matrix events
+- DialPhone events for the most used native Matrix events
-- usability for full clients
+- usability as full clients
 - Application API support
 - lazy loading
 - encryption